 A resident of the county of Cleburne in Arkansas for nearly his entire life, Geanie Philander Houston was born in the settlement of Heber Springs on January 23, 1897, one of several children born to Joseph Green (1874-1933) and Cora Leiah Cousins Houston (1877-1964.)
 His early education took place in the public schools of Heber Springs and at the dawn of American involvement in the First World War signed on for service, and is mentioned in the first volume of Carl Barger's 2008 history of Cleburne County and Its People as being "secretary of a regimental headquarters from 1918-1919."

-Prior to his service in state government Houston worked at a number of different vocations, being a school teacher and farmer, and while engaged in farming also raised cattle and dealt in cotton sales.
-In the late 1920s Houston recommenced with his education, beginning the study of law at the Cumberland University Law School located in Lebanon, Tennessee.
-He graduated from this school with his Bachelor of Laws Degree in the class of 1930, and shortly afterwards was admitted to practice in both the Tennessee and Arkansas court systems.
+Prior to his service in state government, Houston worked at a number of different vocations, being a school teacher and farmer, and while engaged in farming also raised cattle and dealt in cotton sales.
+In the late 1920s, Houston recommenced with his education, beginning the study of law at the Cumberland University Law School located in Lebanon, Tennessee.
+He graduated from this school with his Bachelor of Laws Degree in the class of 1930 and shortly afterward was admitted to practice in both the Tennessee and Arkansas court systems.